Encroachment Agreements

 To apply for an encroachment agreement, please review the following.
 Contact Realty Services by e-mail at Realty.Services@norfolkcounty.ca or by mail to Norfolk County, 50 Colborne St S, Simcoe, ON N3Y 4H3.

-- In a separate document, please provide the pertinent history of the encroachment, such as the estimated length of time it has been in place, its purpose, the need to extend, etc.
+5. Detailed history of the encroachment, such as the estimated length of time it has been in place, its purpose, the need to extend, etc., as requested in the Encroachment Application Form

 Reasons your application may be denied